makersacademy/CV/README.md

 </div>

-A Junior Full Stack Developer in Ruby and JavaScript.
-Former Extended Scope Spinal Practitioner in the NHS, making the transition into the tech industry.
-I recently graduated from a four month Makers Bootcamp where I taught myself Ruby & Javascript by building a range of applications and websites through individual study and team projects.
-As I continue to build on my technical and engineering skills, I want to bring my work ethic and experience to my next role, helping to build outstanding products with clean and well tested code.
+A Junior Full Stack Developer.
+Recently graduated from a four month Makers Bootcamp focused on self learning by building a range of apps and websites through individual study and team projects.
+Continuing to build on my technical and engineering skills, I want to bring my work ethic and experience to my next role, helping to build outstanding products with clean and well tested code.

 ## Projects